Benefit Recipients

 I plan to terminate PERA-covered employment and work as a public employee in a different state - do I need a 30-day break?

-No, the break applies only to employment with, and providing services for, an employer required to participate in the benefits plans administered by PERA of Minnesota.
+No, the break applies only to employment with and providing services to any governmental employer in Minnesota.

 Applying for Retirement